 La Paz was a quick 1 hour flight from Cusco.
 We were picked up from the airport by our private guide and taken around the city and surrounding sites for the next 2 days, as well as for a few hours during a layover later in our trip.

 La Paz turned out to be much more interesting than I was expecting.
 I loved its unique location and geography, built inside what looks like a crater on the moon.
 The city is surrounded by valley walls, eroded into eye-catching spires of clay.
-With all the dry, dusty sandstone, I was pleasantly surprised to see a mountain with a large glacier on it overlooking the city.
+With all the dry, dusty sandstone, I was pleasantly surprised to see a mountain with a large glacier overlooking the city.

 Our favourite thing we did in La Paz was walk along the bottom of Palca Canyon.
 It’s a beautiful, peaceful spot, perfect for escaping the noise, chaos and pollution of the city.